 The Statistical Consulting Laboratory (SCL) is a statistical consulting service available to all members of the NJIT community, as well as to outside industrial clients.
-It is operated through the Center for Applied Math and Statistics and is staffed by a team of faculty and graduate and undergraduate students in the Mathematical Sciences Department.
+It is operated through the Center for Applied Math and Statistics and is staffed by a team of faculty and graduate and undergraduate students in the Department of Mathematical Sciences.

-You can contact the laboratory through the SCL Coordinator, Professor Ji Meng Loh, at 973-596-2949 or via e-mail.
+You may contact the laboratory through the SCL Coordinator, Professor Ji Meng Loh.

 - The SCL provides statistical advice and assistance with research proposal preparation and short-term statistical analysis to faculty and student researchers.
 This includes assistance with designing experiments, studies and surveys, as well as analyzing data.